loyada/dollarx/README.md

 * Flexible syntax that allows to declare arbitrarily complex DOM elements easily.
 * Optimized for atomic interaction with the browser, to avoid common pitfalls in testing web applications and optimize performance.
 * Includes custom matchers for both Hamcrest and ScalaTest.
 The matchers provide useful error messages.
-* Easy to troubleshoot, since toString() output is basically English.
 * Two "flavors": The standard, with multiple browsers instances support, and a simplified API for a single browser instance.
-* Check dollarx-example and jdollarx-example for examples of working tests.

 dollarx-example, jdollarx-example contain several behavior tests and other examples that demonstrate the use of the library.
 Beyond that, the unit tests in dollarx, jdollarx contain many examples.

-Documentation is here
 ## Documentation

 [JavaDoc...](https://www.javadoc.io/doc/com.github.loyada.dollarx/dollarx-java/)